viamrobotics/docs/docs/installation/prepare/ti-tda4vm.md

 You will use the Balena Etcher to flash the microSD card.

-## Flashing the image
+## Flash the image

 {{% alert title="Note" color="note" %}}
-You must extract the image from the zip file before attempting to flash the microSD card.
+You must extract the image from the zip file before flashing the microSD card.
 {{% /alert %}}

 {{% alert title="Note" color="note" %}}